AdamBoley/Viscosity-Calculator/README.md

 Each statement uses CSS style rule manipulation to set the display rule of each calculation article.
 The option corresponding to the article is set to display: block, and the other articles are set to display: none

-Since the most common calculation will be that of determinability, this calculation article is visible by default.
+In my experience, the most common calculation is that of determinability, so the determinability calculation article is visible by default.

 ### Determinability logic